Covariant Quantum Error-Correcting Codes with Metrological Entanglement Advantage: Abstract

 \section{Abstract}

-We show that a subset of the basis for the irreducible representations of the total $SU(2)$ rotation forms a covariant approximate quantum error-correcting code with transversal $U(1)$ logical gates.
-Using only properties of the angular momentum algebra, we obtain bounds on the code inaccuracy against generic noise on any known $d$ sites and against heralded $d$-local erasures, generalizing and improving previous works on the ``thermodynamic code" to general local spin and different irreducible representations.
-We demonstrate that this family of codes can host and protect a probe state with quantum Fisher information surpassing the standard quantum limit when the sensing parameter couples to the generator of the $U(1)$ logical gate.
+We show that a subset of the basis for the irreducible representations of a tensor-product SU(2) rotation forms a covariant approximate quantum error-correcting code with transversal U(1) logical gates.
+Generalizing previous work on ``thermodynamic codes" to general local spin and different irreducible representations using only properties of the angular momentum algebra, we obtain bounds on the code inaccuracy under generic noise on any known $d$ sites, under independent and identically distributed noise, and under heralded $d$-local erasures.
+We demonstrate that this family of codes protects a probe state with quantum Fisher information surpassing the standard quantum limit when the sensing parameter couples to the generator of the U(1) logical gate.

 Quantum error-correcting codes have found applications beyond fault-tolerant quantum computation to a wide array of quantum technologies and physical scenarios, each requiring unique features.
 For quantum metrology, protected encodings allow for a metrological \textit{entanglement advantage}, where the ability to measure a signal, quantified by the quantum Fisher information (QFI), surpasses the standard quantum limit~\cite{kesslerQuantum2014,arradIncreasing2014,durImproved2014,luRobust2015a,matsuzakiMagneticfield2017,sekatskiQuantum2017,zhouAchieving2018,zhouOptimal2020,ouyangRobust2022,faistTimeenergy2023,rojkovBias2022,ouyangFiniteround2024}.
 Another example is code covariance with continuous transversal (i.e., tensor-product) gates, which is relevant in scenarios like reference-frame error correction~\cite{bartlettReference2007,haydenError2021}.
 While these gates are incompatible with exact finite-dimensional codes due to the Eastin-Knill theorem~\cite{eastinRestrictions2009}, they are achievable with approximate quantum error-correcting codes (AQECCs)~\cite{leungApproximate1997,crepeau2005Approximate,benyGeneral2010,yiComplexity2024}.